 The mean value of $\eta_{\!_{xy,{\rm LO}}}$ estimated during the closed shutter periods of $\rm S_{_\perp}$ was 94.5\%, with a range from 92.2\% to 95.7\% and \ac{RMS} from the mean of 0.9\%.
 During $\rm S_{_\parallel}$ the mean was 93.8\%, with a minimum value of 87.2\%, a maximum value of 96.4\% and an \ac{RMS} of 2.1\%.
 In both runs the uncertainty on the measurements of $\eta_{\!_{xy,{\rm LO}}}$ was between 0.2\% and 0.3\%, and was driven primarily by the uncertainty in the measurements of the beatnote amplitude.

 $P_{\!_{\rm LO}}$ is also an important parameter as it directly affects the amplitude of the heterodyne signal at the science detector.
+It was measured by calibrating the static voltage output by the science detector by the conversion gain and subtracting the power of the \ac{AL} that was also present at this detector.
 The change in the power during the runs is believed to be related to changes in the alignment of each laser to its corresponding optical fiber, as well as changes in $T_{\rm sci}$.
 For $\rm S_{_\perp}$ the mean value of $P_{\!_{\rm LO}}$ during the closed shutter runs was 310\,{\textmu}W with a range of 296\,{\textmu}W to 322\,{\textmu}W and \ac{RMS} fluctuations from the mean of 10\,{\textmu}W. During $\rm S_{_\parallel}$ closed shutter periods $P_{\!_{\rm LO}}$ is estimated to have a mean value of 385\,{\textmu}W, with a minimum of 354\,{\textmu}W, a maximum of 408\,{\textmu}W, and an \ac{RMS} of 15\,{\textmu}W. The uncertainty in the measurements of $P_{\!_{\rm LO}}$ during both runs was between 10\,{\textmu}W and 12\,{\textmu}W. Although both the uncertainty in the measurements of the DC voltage from the science detector, as well as the uncertainty in the measurement of the reflectivity of the \ac{RC}, played a role in the overall uncertainty on $P_{\!_{\rm LO}}$, the dominant source of uncertainty in these measurements was the uncertainty in the measurements of the DC gain of the science detector electronic chain.